Share this link via

 One of the best Japanese Kanji dictionary.

-射 means "shoot, fire, aim."
+射 means "shoot, aim, fire."

-Aim - To aim accurately.
+Aim - To direct toward a target.

 He was shot to death.